Lawn experts reveal the best fertilizer for grass in spring – to give your lawn a pristine appearance in time for warmer weather

 Potential issues of feeding too much nitrogen include grass growing lots of foliage and little roots, which can leave a lawn at an increased risk of drought.

-The best product for a lawn in spring is one that is high in nitrogen but also contains a balanced amount of potassium and phosphorus.
+The best fertilizer for grass in spring is one that is high in nitrogen but also contains a balanced amount of potassium and phosphorus.
 Scott McLeod, the owner of McLeod Landscaping, advises that such a product is ‘a great option in spring as it gradually feeds the lawn, without risking burning the grass’.

-‘A product I've had success with is Scotts Turf Builder Thick'R Lawn, which is specifically designed to thicken up lawns that are thinning,’ says Scott.
+‘A product I've had success with is Scotts Turf Builder Thick'R Lawn (at Amazon), which is specifically designed to thicken up lawns that are thinning,’ says Scott.
 ‘It combines seed, fertilizer, and a soil improver into one product, which I've seen produce visibly thicker and more robust lawns through my projects.’

 Granular fertilizers will require a spreader to apply them, like this mini broadcast spreader available at Amazon.
 Using your hands risks not evenly spreading the fertilizer and you will risk fertilizer burn if there are heaps of feed on the grass.
 A properly calibrated spreader will guarantee an even distribution of the fertilizer.